ChristianWare/ChristianWare/README.md

 Here are some fact about me:

-- 🔭 I’m currently working on ... a direct booking websites for vacation rental property owners
+- 🔭 I’m currently working on ... direct booking websites for vacation rental property owners
 - 🌱 I’m currently learning ... three.js
 - 👯 I’m looking to collaborate on ... any three.js open source projects
 - 💬 Ask me about ...
 Next JS Typscript